The Best Fonts and Size to Use on a Resume (Updated 2021)

 Example:

-Times New Roman is a classic for print such as newspapers and books.
+Times New Roman is a classic for print that you see in many types of media, including newspapers and books.
 However, resumes are now often viewed on computers or mobile devices.
 Sans serif fonts (such as the one we use on this website!) are easier to read on a computer screen. it may help you make your font decision if you know whether or not your resume will be read on paper or on a screen.

 8 best fonts to use on a resume (graphic)